KLudvig/HappyTrack/README.md

 ## Install
 First, install all dependencies.
 There are two package.json files, one for Frontend and one for Backend.

-Install Backend dependencies.
+Install Backend dependencies:
 ```
 yarn install
 ```

-Install Fronted dependencies in the client folder.
+Install Fronted dependencies in the client folder:
 ```
 cd client
 yarn install
 ```

-Lastly, add your database in the .env_sample file, and rename the file to .env.
+Lastly, add your database in the .env_sample file, and rename the file to .env (example: 'mongodb://127.0.0.1:27017')
-Example: 'mongodb://127.0.0.1:27017'
 ```
 MONGO_DB="YOUR_DATABASE_HERE"
 ```